Banging The "Chemicals Cause Cancer" Drum Is Based On Non Science!

 We love our favorites that address many concerns and highly recommend for further reading.
 The Center For Consumer Freedom in regard to NGO's.
 Another great piece written by the Media Monitor with the assistance of the Society of Toxicology, on how the media continually overstates risk.
 This article really drives the science home and written by the well respected Journal of Toxicology of the NCBI states quite clearly that the parent company EWG of the Campaign for Safe Cosmetics has got it wrong.

 This is the final piece written by Dana Joel Gattuso, who is Director of the Center for Environmental and Regulatory Affairs at the National Center for Public Policy Research.
 In her article she explains articulately what we have been facing for many years including proposed regulation through legislation.
 On it's face it has created acrimony and confusion within our industry, and this story will provide insight and hopefully restore sanity and clarify the agenda behind it.
 The True Story of Cosmetics addresses the ongoing smear campaign against our industry by Organizations such as the Environmental Working Group and it's sister organization the Campaign for Safe Cosmetics.
+Excerpts of her article are available to read at Competitive Enterprise Group, along with the ability to download the entire PDF article.

 We sincerely hope we have provided plenty of substantive science to correct much of the junk science floating across the internet, including correction of the original inflated article in the Epoch Times.
 Science is vital and we must get it right instead of buying into pseudo science attempting to negate the truth provided in peer reviewed research.
-Corroberation will and always be the way of weeding out the false narrative.
+Corroboration will and always be the way of weeding out the false narrative.